gbv/bartoc.org/pages/about.md

 title: About
 ---

-The Basic Register of Thesauri, Ontologies & Classifications (BARTOC) is a database of Knowledge Organization Systems and KOS related Registries.
+The **Basic Register of Thesauri, Ontologies & Classifications (BARTOC)** is a database of Knowledge Organization Systems and KOS related registries.

-Its main goal is
+The main goal of BARTOC is
 to list as many Knowledge Organization Systems as possible at one place in order to achieve greater visibility, highlight their features, make them searchable and comparable, and foster knowledge sharing.
 BARTOC